mydoum/personal-website/README.md

 A simple website in html-css with some fun animations.

-Here is an example of the website : http://alonsogiraldo.com
+Here is a [demo]:http://alonsogiraldo.com of the website